bartwc/SoftwareSystems/5-fsm/README.md

    Hence, the team ensured that the number of states is minimal, yet sufficient.
 This also took into account the requirement that the "LowDose" state can still progress to the "HighDose" state.
 Transitions from one state to another are also carefully designed to ensure transition between states is smooth with no deadlock in a certain state.
 The state machine loop is also designed to be complete for the path to start and return to the start state(ActionLogic).
+   This meant that there were safety design considerations to ensure X-Ray Controller can be deactivated when the operation has finally ended.
 2. Since it was mentioned in the assignment description that values of the events can be ignored, there needs to be a solution for "HighDose" state to either transit to "LowDose" and "ActionLogic" without using the same event transition.
    After consulting with the lecturer, it is permitted for request.startLowVideo to transit from "HighDose" state to "LowDose" state while request.stopHighVideo transits "HighDose" state to "ActionLogic" state.
+3. The Transition from "HighDose" state to "ActionLogic" state is to enable a safety feature where the Surgeon can deactivate the controller quickly in case of any emergency while using the X-Ray Controller in "HighDose" state.

 ## FSM Model - 2-Plane System
 ### *Description*